Contact Us

 Liz Schacht, LCSW

-SHARE Counselor
+SHARE Clinician

 In terms of her clinical work, Liz likes to build a safe and genuine therapeutic relationship that highlights strengths and opportunities of growth.
 Her style is warm, engaging, direct and flexible.
-Liz is particularly interested in utilizing Motivational Interviewing and strength based methods.
+Liz is particularly interested in utilizing Motivational Interviewing and strength-based methods.
 She has completed Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based treatment for trauma.
 Liz works to promote emotional wellness through encouragement and support.
-Liz is pursuing a Doctor of Social Work degree and expects to graduate by 2026, her main interest is on trauma, immigration, community outreach and social justice.
-In her free time, she likes to work on her garden and spend time with family and friends.

 A native of Peru, she is bi-lingual in Spanish.